DingusDungus/verisProject/README.md

 ## Web app
 ### How to use
-To start web server you write `nodejs index.ejs` into terminal
+To start web server you write `nodejs index.js` into terminal

 To access it you go into browser and write `http://localhost:1337/index`